Name-shitty-github-profile/Binary-Tree-With-Ternary-Strings/README.md

 _Other Notes:_
 I forgot to put more extensive tests for the node addition and getting functions.
 I'll do that later.
+Also, this is meant to compile on Linux-based systems, and I am unsure of how it would work for Windows...